 Light-weight concrete screws 3/16 inch in diameter and one inch long have a shear (or breaking) strength rating of 720 pounds.
 It's important to remember that these ratings apply only to the screws, not to the item being mounted or to the cinder block.
 But it's safe to say that correctly-installed concrete screws in cinder block will be strong enough to hold up shelves or a small floating writing desk.

 07 of 08

 Expansion or toggle bolts have a spring-loaded wing section that compresses to fit into a hole.
 The hole must terminate in an open cavity.
 Once the bolt's wing is completely within the cavity, it springs open and holds the bolt in place.

 Since cinder blocks are hollow inside, they are an ideal match for expansion bolts.
-The bolt must be at least 2 inches long to clear the cinder block's outer wall and reach the inner cavity.
+The bolt must be at least two inches long to clear the cinder block's outer wall and reach the inner cavity.

 Once the bolt is in place, it is extremely strong, and it's capable of holding up shelves packed with heavy items.

 For sticking lightweight things to cinder block walls, display strips are perfect.